 One of the partial owners of the Big XII Sports League and Family Services claims the organization wasn’t involved in game because it was only a preseason fundraiser.
 Yaqub never filed paperwork to be a coach, according to this individual.

 Aqib Talib played in the NFL from 2008-2019.
 He played for the Buccaneers, Patriots and Rams, and won a Super Bowl in his time there.
-He was also an analyst for Fox Sports in 2020, before stepping away from that role.
+He also worked as analyst for Fox Sports in 2020 before leaving.

 Aqib Talib has not yet commented on the lawsuit.